Ridgebeck/FCND-Motion-Planning/writeup_template.md

 ![Pruned Path](./misc/plot_path_pruned.png)

 The issue with this pruning method is that certain sections of the path can not be simplified as they do not fullfill the criteria of collinearity.
-Those zig-zag sections appera when the ideal path is close to a direction between rectangular and diagonal movement and two valid actions alternate (e.g. move NW, N, NW, N, NW, N,...).
+Those zig-zag sections appear when the ideal path is close to a direction between rectangular and diagonal movement and two valid actions alternate (e.g. move NW, N, NW, N, NW, N,...).
 In the simulator those sections look like this:

 ![Zig Zag](./misc/zig_zag_waypoints.png)